yosemitebandit/setbot/readme.md

 * useful [bezier editor](http://www.victoriakirst.com/beziertool)
 * [isolated bean image for tracing](http://i.imgur.com/U9k6OMR.png)
 * used [this answer](http://stackoverflow.com/a/12043136/232638) to get opnecv in a virtualenv
+* I thought I would need `setbot-server` to do evaluation in the cloud, but that's not the case -- keeping it around as it's a good flask demo